AzDarGee/RailsTemplateApp/README.md

 * Hot reloading going slow - hotwire spark.
 Happened after I added Active storage.
 Try removing and re-installing hotwire-spark.
 Looks like letter_opener gem is reloading all the views for letter_opener web on each reload.
 * Visualize the database models in a diagram
 * Add markdown for chat messages received from AI
+* Rails server going slow / not working at all after adding AVO admin dashboard.
+I thought it might be the solid_queue plugin with puma, but even after removing the plugin, still not working.
+This is the commit to go back to to rollback avo changes (2e68951b6fbcc9fa63761220681dec6e71a1e7d6)